cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 git commit --message="Fix missing newline at end of LICENSE" LICENSE
 ```

-The sample configuration pins Black to a specific version, and so does Poetry's
+There is a problem though: The sample configuration pins Black to a specific
-lock file.
-This setup requires you to keep the versions aligned manually, and
+version, and so does Poetry's lock file.
+This setup requires you to keep the
-can result in failed checks when the environments managed by pre-commit, Poetry,
+versions aligned manually, and can result in failed checks when the environments
-and Nox drift apart.
+managed by pre-commit, Poetry, and Nox drift apart.

 Let's replace the Black entry using a [repository-local
 hook](https://pre-commit.com/#repository-local-hooks), and run Black in the